Luckman-Khan/Multimodal-Health-Bot/README.md

 ## ✨ Our Solution

-**Project-Aarogya** is a WhatsApp chatbot powered by Google's Gemini Pro model.
+**Multimodal-Health-Bot** is a WhatsApp chatbot powered by Google's Gemini Pro model.
 It bridges the information gap by allowing users to:
 - Ask health questions in their native language.
 - Get information on disease symptoms and preventive care.
 - Send pictures (e.g., of a skin rash, medicine strip) for preliminary, non-diagnostic information.